-The Community Facilities Network Plan (CFNP), approved December 2020; will provide the main strategic direction for the Community Facility activity looking forward.
-The CFNP will be implemented over a three year period at an approximate cost of \$100,000 per year1.
+The Community Facilities Network Plan (CFNP), approved December 2020; provides the main strategic direction for the Community Facility activity looking forward.
+The CFNP will be implemented over a three year period at an approximate cost of \$100,000 per year2.